 According to Add Helium’s Facebook page, Rob completed Module 1 of the Add Helium rebreather course on August 3, 2016, and finished Module 2 on September 27, 2016.
 By January, he was working on Module 3.
 This indicates a very fast progression for rebreather certification — in fact, it could be claimed, too fast.
 The idea of using rebreather apparatus instead of conventional tanks was that there would be no bubbles generated to spook the sawfish, an endangered species that Rob was trying to film in the Florida Keys.
 The sawfish, also known as the carpenter shark, is a creature with the body of a shark and a beak that looks like a chainsaw.
 Its liver, bile and eggs are used in Traditional Chinese Medicine; its dorsal fins are also sold for high profits.
 Rob was being trained to use Trimix — a breathing gas composed of oxygen, helium and nitrogen.
 Mixing gases is potentially dangerous: if a diver were to accidentally breathe hypoxic gas at the surface, he could black out and sink.

 On January 31st, Rob Stewart surfaced after a deep dive with Sotis, coming up from a depth of almost 70 meters — the third deep dive of the day.
-Here the story becomes murky.
-According to OutsideOnline.com, Sotis blacked out after surfacing and getting onto the dive-boat, the Pisces, and was given oxygen to revive.
+Apparently, both dived to retrieve a grappling hook that marked a buoy for the site.
+Why Rob Stewart should be sent down to retrieve a grappling hook is where the story becomes murky.
+That is a job better left to the crew.
+After this third dive, according to OutsideOnline.com, Sotis blacked out after surfacing and getting onto the dive-boat, the Pisces, and was given oxygen to revive.
 In the confusion of the moment, Stewart, still in the water, apparently disappeared from view.

 There are a few things wrong with this narrative.
 Why did instructor Sotis embark on three 70-meter-deep dives in a single day in the first place — when even experienced tech divers would stop at two — with the second dive likely limited to 50 meters?
 That is reckless — if not downright dangerous.
 How is it possible that the rebreathing instructor, Peter Sotis — the most experienced with this equipment — blacked out when he surfaced?
 This would indicate that Rob Stewart probably suffered the same fate.
 And why would the attention be on instructor Peter Sotis?
 Surely the attention of the crew should have been on the client, Rob Stewart?